Dental Bridges – Carrollton, TX

 - Cantilever bridge: These are used when natural teeth exist only on one side of the missing teeth.

-During your first visit to our practice to get a dental bridge, we will prepare the anchor teeth for bridge placement by reshaping them to fit dental crowns.
+During your first visit to our dental office to get a dental bridge, we will prepare the anchor teeth for bridge placement by reshaping them to fit dental crowns.
 Next, we will take impressions of your teeth to design your custom bridge.
 Meanwhile, a temporary bridge will be placed over the exposed teeth in order to protect them.
 At your final visit, we will install the permanent bridge and make necessary adjustments to ensure you have a proper fit and comfortable bite.

 Ready to replace your missing teeth?
 Contact us today to schedule an appointment to complete your smile.